green-fox-academy/basic-angular-project/README.md

 ## Dependencies

-- Node.JS 10.15.0
+- Node.JS 13.2.0
-- NPM 6.4.1
+- Yarn 1.22.0
-- Angular CLI 7.2.1
+- Angular CLI 9.0.3
+- Latest Chrome browser

-## Steps
+## Project setup

-- Copy this repository
-  - in order to initialise project team repo follow the project naming convention: https://docs.google.com/spreadsheets/d/1vdqn4i0GYWNDHL96jrNrXOZJJ6lQsN-_m3aFHGjOmng
+### CI

+After creating the new repository the Jenkinsfile has to be customized.
+3 environment variables must be set to make it work

+- **AWS_CREDENTIALS**: credential id in jenkins
+- **S3_BUCKET**: the bucket name which has been created for the project
-- Use the following commands:
+- **S3_REGION**: the region where the bucket lives.

+### CLI

+The project uses yarn and you will need the following commands during the development.

-  - npm i - install the dependencies
+- yarn install - install the dependencies
-  - npm start - start your app
+- yarn start - start the app on a local development server
+- yarn test - run all the unit tests
-  - npm test - start your test
+- yarn test:e2e - start all the e2e tests
-  - npm run lint - start the linter
+- yarn lint - run the linter to enforce the styleguide
+- yarn build - compiles the application

 ## GIT Workflow

 ### Day Start

-Use `git pull` in order to have the most recent
+Use `git pull` in order to have the most recent revision

 ### Start New Feature/Bugfix

-In order to minimise later merge conflicts always open feature branch from most recent state of `dev`.
+In order to minimize later merge conflicts always open feature branch from most recent state of `dev`.

 - `git checkout dev`
 - `git pull`